milanbojovic/kaggle-kobe-bryant-shot-selection/README.md

 ### What is this repository for?

  - This application is written for university purposes as part of machine learning exam.
 It was written in Python, It is used to demonstrate how accurate machine learning prediction can be.
- - Kaggle competition Kobe Bryant Shot selection
+ - It is solution for Kaggle competition "[Kobe Bryant Shot selection](https://www.kaggle.com/xvivancos/kobe-bryant-shot-selection)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTg5MjIzNDRdfQ==
+eyJoaXN0b3J5IjpbLTg4MDE1MTkzN119
 -->